Come midsummer, we have one objective: cool off and cook with as little effort as possible and this granita recipe fits the bill.

 You know we’re all about supporting our home state and, seeing as 99% of the nation’s grapes are grown here in California, you do just that each time you buy grapes grown here.
 Choosing California grapes supports the agricultural families that work hard to bring us safe, delicious fruit.

 We’re partnering with California Grown to give you some inspiration for using this fruit in your kitchen with this easy granita recipe.

 Ways to cook with California grapes.

-Yes, you can eat them out of hand as a snack, but here are a few other ideas for recipes using grapes:
+Yes, you can eat grapes out of hand as a snack, but here are a few other ideas for recipes using grapes:

 - Tuck them into your next cheese board